Jocool1231/MasksofPowerLegacyLocalization/README.md

     - Example:
       This is regular text. < Key >This is white text</> This is regular text again.

-  - Anything within **{}** curly brackets is replaced with a variable, these need to remain in the translation.
+  - Anything within **{}** curly brackets is replaced with a variable, these need to remain verbatim in the translation.
     - Example:
       “It’s {Character}’s Birthday”
       {Character} needs to be retained in a translation.